-- 1.2.7 Other relevant national policy is provided in the National Planning Policy Framework (NPPF) (Ministry of Housing Communities and Local Government (MHCLG), 2018), the Carbon Plan (Department for Energy and Climate Change (DECC), 2011c) and the UK Clean Growth Strategy (Department for Business, Energy and Industrial Strategy (BEIS), 2017a).
-Although not adopted national policy, the advice of the National Infrastructure Commission (NIC) given in the National Infrastructure Assessment (NIC, 2018) is also considered relevant. - 1.2.8 With regard to climate change, the core planning principle of the NPPF is that the planning system should: - "...support the transition to a low carbon future in a changing climate, taking full account of flood risk and coastal change.
-It should help to: shape places in ways that contribute to radical reductions in greenhouse gas emissions, minimise vulnerability and improve resilience; encourage the reuse of existing resources, including the conversion of existing buildings; and support renewable and low carbon energy and associated infrastructure" (paragraph 148). - 1.2.9 Under paragraph 154, applicants for energy development are not required to demonstrate the overall need for low-carbon energy.
-'Low-carbon' technologies are defined in the NPPF at page 70 as "...those that can help reduce emissions (compared to conventional use of fossil fuels)." - 1.2.10 The 2011 Carbon Plan is the UK's national strategy under the Climate Change Act 2008 for delivering emissions reductions through to the Fourth Carbon Budget period (2023-27) and preparing for further reductions to 2050.
-The Carbon Plan notes at paragraph 2.146 the need for some flexible fossil fuelled electricity generation for security of supply and emphasises throughout the envisaged role of CCS for fossil-fuelled generation.
+- 1.2.7 Other relevant national policy is provided in the National Planning Policy Framework (NPPF) (MHCLG, 2019), the Carbon Plan (DECC, 2011c) and the UK Clean Growth Strategy (BEIS, 2017a).
+Although not adopted national policy, the advice of the National Infrastructure Commission (NIC) given in the National Infrastructure Assessment (NIC, 2018) and the advice of the Committee on Climate Change given in regular publications is also considered relevant. - 1.2.8 With regard to climate change, the core planning principle of the NPPF is that the planning system should:

+"support the transition to a low carbon future in a changing climate, taking full account of flood risk and coastal change.
+It should help to: shape places in ways that contribute to radical reductions in greenhouse gas emissions, minimise vulnerability and improve resilience; encourage the reuse of existing resources, including the conversion of existing buildings; and support renewable and low carbon energy and associated infrastructure" (paragraph 148).

+- 1.2.9 Under paragraph 154, applicants for energy development are not required to demonstrate the overall need for low-carbon energy.
+'Low-carbon' technologies are defined in the NPPF at page 70 as "those that can help reduce emissions (compared to conventional use of fossil fuels)." - 1.2.10 The 2011 Carbon Plan is the UK's national strategy under the Climate Change Act 2008 for delivering emissions reductions through to the Fourth Carbon Budget period (2023-27) and preparing for further reductions to 2050.
+The Carbon Plan notes at paragraph 2.146 the need for some flexible fossil fuelled electricity generation for security of supply and emphasises throughout the envisaged role of CCS for fossilfuelled generation. - 1.2.11 It was expected to be updated or replaced by a national 'Emissions Reduction Plan' that the former coalition government committed to publish in 2016, but that has been delayed indefinitely.
+Due to the age of the Carbon Plan, certain policy expectations have been overtaken by subsequent policy decisions: in particular, the expected government funding for deployment of carbon capture and storage (CCS) technology lapsed following the failure of the second CCS competition (NAO, 2017) for some years.
+Central government support for deployment of CCS in the UK in the 2030s has now been revived in the UK Carbon Capture Usage and Storage [sic] deployment pathway: An Action Plan (HM Government, 2018), though this is subject to pathways for cost reductions being found.

+The latest climate projections at the time of ES drafting (late 2019) have been considered in Section 3.2 (Future Baseline) of each topic chapter in Volume

+Further details of the climate change allowance in the flood risk assessment, including risks to critical design features, are given in Volume 3, Chapter 15: Hydrology and Flood Risk.

-- 1.2.11 It was expected to be updated or replaced by a national 'Emissions Reduction Plan' that the former coalition government committed to publish in 2016, but that has been delayed indefinitely.
-Due to the age of the Carbon Plan, certain policy expectations have been overtaken by subsequent policy decisions: in particular, the expected government funding for deployment of CCS technology has lapsed following the failure of the second CCS competition (National Audit Office (NAO), 2017). - 1.2.12 The National Infrastructure Assessment discusses the need for flexible generation and storage (page 39) and does not recommend deployment of CCS for fossil-fuelled power generation as this would not be cost-competitive with other options (page 43).
+1.2.12 The National Infrastructure Assessment discusses the need for flexible generation and storage (page 39) and does not recommend deployment of CCS for fossil-fuelled power generation as this would not be cost-competitive with other options (page 43).